Fatma-Dahir/Shopping-Trend-Customer-Behavior-Analysis-Project/README.md

 ## Data Cleaning
 In this phase, I performed the following tasks:
 1. Imported the Data into MySQL Workbench using the Import Table Wizard
-2. Checked for duplicate values
+2. Checked for null values and duplicate records, ensuring data quality
-3. Standardized the data
+3. Standardized the data for consistency and analysis

 ## Exploratory Data Analysis
 I used SQL to conduct the following analyses on the data: